baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Image.md

  |-----------------------------------------------------|----------------------------------------------------------|
  | ![Source Image](images/Image/Printer.png) | ![Tinted Image](images/Image/Printer.Tint.png) |

 **Note:** The `TintColor` property is intented for use with *raster* images that have and makes use of the transparent color plane.
-Results will likely be undesireable for other types of raster images.
+Results will likely be undesirable for other types of raster images.
 This property is ignored for vector (`.svg`) images.

 ## SourceImageSize Property